 Many LiDAR systems operate with powerful lasers in the infrared spectrum (usually around 905 or 1550 nm).
 Although they are often invisible to the naked eye, they can burn directly into a lens with high intensity and without beam dispersion — causing damage.

-As also described by GlassAlmanac, it’s important to distinguish between high-powered LiDAR systems (for self-driving vehicles) and systems that are designed with both operational and user safety in mind.
+As GlassAlmanac describes, it is important to distinguish between high-power LiDAR systems (for self-driving vehicles) and systems designed for safety and safe use.

 A good example of the latter is the Ouster OS1, a sensor that Mactwin uses in various security solutions.
 It operates at a wavelength of 865 nm and complies with the Class 1 eye-safe standard according to IEC/EN 60825-1:2014, which means the laser is safe for human use — even with direct exposure to the beam.